sherpal8/fe-nc-news-react/README.md

    Go to the GitHub repository at https://github.com/sherpal8/fe-nc-news-react

 2. Step 2:
-   Fork the GitHub repository into YOUR-REPOSITORY.
+   Fork the GitHub repository into your own GitHub repository **YOUR-REPOSITORY**.

 3. Step3:
-   via the CLI: \$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY (this will clone the files locally)
+   via the CLI: \$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY (this will clone the files locally to your computer)

 4. Step 4:
    via the CLI: \$ npm install